Cubs vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- Chicago has a record of 7-8, a 46.7% win rate, when it's set as an underdog of +135 or more by oddsmakers this season.
+- Chicago has a record of 14-11 in games where sportsbooks have it as underdogs of at least +120 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Cubs have a 42.6% chance of pulling out a win.
+- The Cubs have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Chicago have gone over the total set by bookmakers in 79 of 157 chances this season.
+- Games involving Chicago have gone over the total set by sportsbooks in 80 of 158 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!